pre-vert/Borrowable-limit-order-book/TO_DO.md

 A price feed is pulled whenever a borrowed order is taken to check that the order is not taken at a loss.

-### 4. Implement getBookSize
+### 4. getBookSize

 Number of orders on both sides of the book.

-## Things to be done with low priority
+## Lower priority to do

-### 5. Implement changeLimitPrice()
+### 5. Change limit price

-Allows Maker to change the limit price of their order.
+Implement changeLimitPrice(): allows Maker to change the limit price of their order.
 If the order is borrowed, the change takes effect after the borrowing is paid back.

-### 6. Gives the possibility to borrow or lend based on excess collateral
+### 6. Borrow and lend based on excess collateral

-Users can currently be lender in one side of the book and borrower in the other side but cannot be both borrower and lender on the same side.
+Users can currently be lenders in one side of the book and borrowers in the other side but cannot be both borrowers and lenders on the same side.
 A more capital efficient way is to condition on excess collateral.

-Excess collateral in X is total deposits of X minus collateral needed to provide liquidated assets, were all borrowing positions in Y were liquidated.
+Excess collateral in X is total deposits of X minus collateral needed to provide liquidated assets, in the case all borrowing positions in Y are liquidated.

 Let users: